dyamand/dyamand.github.io/src/doc/docs/tests/authorization.md

 	assigned: [Profile!]!
 }

-# Profiles where permissions to users belonging to that specific profile can be set.
-Profiles can be created with a name and optionally with a description as well as assigned installations.
+# Profiles provide a way to group installations and devices.
 type Profile {
 	# ID of the profile
 	id: ID!